Dr Verónica A. Segarra – Scientific Societies Team Up to Foster a Diverse STEM Workforce

 Dr Verónica A. Segarra

-Dr Verónica A. Segarra is an Assistant Professor of Biology and Interim Chair at High Point University.
+Dr Verónica A. Segarra is currently Associate Professor and the Maryland E-Nnovation Endowed Chair in Biological Sciences and Chemistry at Goucher College, a small liberal arts college in Baltimore, MD.
 She holds a PhD and an MPhil in Molecular Biophysics and Biochemistry from Yale University, as well as a BSc in Biochemistry from the University of Miami.
-Before she started working at High Point, she was a Visiting Assistant Professor at Rollins College in Florida for one year and a Postdoctoral Associate for Sandra K. Lemmon’s Laboratory at the University of Miami Miller School of Medicine.
+Before she started working at Goucher College, she was an Assistant Professor of Biology and Interim Chair at High Point University, a Visiting Assistant Professor at Rollins College in Florida for one year and a Postdoctoral Associate for Sandra K. Lemmon’s Laboratory at the University of Miami Miller School of Medicine.
 Dr Segarra has received many grants, honours and awards, including the Inaugural Innovation and Creativity in Teaching and the Outstanding Collaborator Awards from High Point University.
 In addition to her academic and research work, Dr Segarra is part of several committees, councils, and editorial boards.
 From 2021, she has served as an Editor for Frontiers in Sociology, Frontiers in STEM Education, eBio, and Molecular Biology of the Cell.
 In addition to conducting biology research, she has been exploring new frontiers in STEM education, particularly focusing on diversity, minority groups, and on effectively supporting individuals who are pursuing careers in STEM-related fields.

 US National Science Foundation